Audits: Real estate

 - Property Management trust accounts corresponding invoices or receipts (to verify actual expenses).

-- Ledgers (liabilities)
+- Ledgers (liabilities) for both owners and tenants.

 - Examine a sample of management agreements to verify that agreements are signed by both the designated managing broker and the property owner.